Permutation inference with a finite number of heterogeneous clusters: Numerical results

 \begin{example}[Achievement awards; \citealt{angristlavy2009}] In this example, I reanalyze data from a randomized trial of \citet{angristlavy2009} in Israel.
-Their intervention provided cash rewards to low-achieving high school students if they performed well on the Bagrut, a sequence of certification exams that is the formal prerequisite for university admission in Israel.
-The experiment was conducted in 2001 and consisted of 40 schools with some of the lowest certification rates in the country.
-In December 2000, treatment was randomly assigned to 20 schools.
-I follow the analysis in Table~5 of \citet{angristlavy2009} and focus on 32 schools in the sample for which Bagrut rates from 2000 and 2002 are also available.
+Their intervention provided cash rewards to low-achieving high school students if they performed well on the Bagrut certification exams for university admission in Israel.
+I follow the analysis in Table~5 of \citet{angristlavy2009} and focus on 32 schools in the sample for which Bagrut rates from 2000 to 2002 are available.
 Of these schools, 15 received treatment and 17 did not.
 Because 5 schools did not comply with treatment, the estimates below should be interpreted as intent-to-treat effects.
 Following \citeauthor{angristlavy2009}, I investigate the performance of girls in the June 2001 exams who were close to achieving Bagrut certification in the sense that they were ranked above the median of the credit-weighted January 2001 scores of girls.
 The sample also includes all girls who were above the median in 2000 and 2002.
-The 2948 girls who met these criteria had an above 50\% chance of achieving Bagrut certification.
+The 2948 girls who met these criteria had an above 50\% chance of Bagrut certification.
 I view each school over time as a cluster, which yields an average cluster size of approximately 92 students.